 When sugar in the blood can’t be absorbed by the cells of the body for energy use, the organs, tissues, and systems of the bodies can’t run very efficiently.
 Additionally, there are hundreds of other compounds that get activated by sugar going to the cells of the body.

-If this doesn’t occur, it usually causes a worsening of the blood sugar balance over all.
-One notable example of this is when the liver doesn’t release stored glucose in times of low calorie intake…that’s why getting “hangry” is on the our list of symptoms!
+If this doesn’t occur, it usually causes a worsening of the blood sugar balance overall.
+One notable example of this is when the liver doesn’t release stored glucose in times of low-calorie intake…that’s why getting “hangry” is on our list of symptoms!
 Another example of this that cells can’t repair and replace energy stores after physical activity without proper blood sugar balance which is why slow recovery after working out is on our list as well.

 Blood Sugar Testing and Food Approaches

-As a general rule, however, we aim to balance fats, complex carbs, and proteins at every meal AND snack.
-If you’re not doing this already, this is the very first thing we have our ladies do!
-It’s amazing how well this works and how few women actually eat this way.
+As a general rule, we aim to balance fats, complex carbs, and proteins at every meal AND snack.
+If you’re not doing this already, this is the very first thing we have our ladies execute!
+It’s amazing how well this works, and how few women actually eat this way.

 Another common mistake we see women make is going way too low carb.
 ESPECIALLY if one of our ladies is doing everything right and not losing any weight despite being overweight, we have them go back up to at least 150 grams of complex carbs a day.

-Many ladies fight us on this one because they think they’ll gain a whole bunch of weight.
+Many ladies fight us on this one because they think they’ll gain a lot of weight.
 But in conjunction with other hormone balancing techniques, we’ve only ever heard women say that they wished they had started doing this way earlier.
-Not only is a more sane way to live, it’s a lot easier on the body.
+Not only is a more sane way to live, but it’s also a lot easier on the body.

 Real Life Example

-Because I know that my high-stress hospital job impacts my cortisol levels–which goes on to impact my blood sugar regulation–I doubled down on my meditation and breathwork.
-It’s made a huge difference in how I react to the stressors in my life, even though these stressors haven’t actually changed in reality.
-The more I do this type of work, the easier I find it to keep my blood sugar levels steady throughout the day.
+My high-stress hospital job impacts my cortisol levels–which impacts my blood sugar regulation–I doubled down on my meditation and breathwork.
+It’s made a huge difference in how I react to the stressors in my life.
+The more I do this type of work, the easier it is to keep my blood sugar levels stable throughout the day.

-The next article in the series is all about low ovarian reserve.
-See you soon for that!
+The next article in the series is all about the low ovarian reserve.
+See you soon to discuss this intriguing topic.